loicdescotte/loicdescotte.github.io/_posts/2014-09-23-mixtweets.md

 Finally we can stream the result over SSE using an `EventSource` Enumeratee, with a `text/event-stream` Content-Type :

 {% highlight scala %}
-val jsonMixStreams = mixStreams through upperCaseJson Ok.chunked(jsonMixStreams through EventSource()).as("text/event-stream")
+val jsonMixStreams = mixStreams through toJson Ok.chunked(jsonMixStreams through EventSource()).as("text/event-stream")
 {% endhighlight %}